-Knowledge Transfer Partnerships are funded by a grant from the innovation agency Innovate UK, and other government co-funders.
-You apply for funding in a competitive call for submissions; funding competitions are open throughout the year.
+Knowledge Transfer Partnerships are funded by a grant from the UK Government’s innovation agency, Innovate UK, and other government co-funders.
+You apply for funding in a competitive call for submissions.
+Funding competitions are open throughout the year.
 Knowledge Transfer Advisers will help you with your application and talk you through project costs which are variable, but can typically be of the order of £75,000 – £90,000 per project year.
 For Small and Medium-Sized Enterprises the grant rate is 67% of the project cost and for large companies 50%.
 The remainder of the project cost is met by a cash payment by your company.